Action Research/Practitioner Inquiry | Data Collection & Analysis | Evaluation

 What is the difference between a registered report and pre-registration?

-Pre-registration, which is registration of a document stating the questions or hypotheses and methods of a study prior to the collection and analysis of data, differs from a registered report, which is the peer-reviewed full article that is based on a pre-registered protocol.
-By submitting your Introduction and Methods sections (including hypotheses or answerable questions) to AERA Open for peer review prior to the collection and analysis of data, you are pre-registering your protocol as part of the peer-review process for a registered report (see below for details about the two phases of peer review).
+Pre-registration is registration of a document stating the questions or hypotheses and methods of a study prior to the collection and analysis of data.
+A registered report is the peer-reviewed full article that is based on a pre-registered protocol.
+By submitting your Introduction and Methods sections (including hypotheses or answerable questions) to AERA Open for peer review prior to the collection and analysis of data, you are pre-registering your protocol as part of the peer-review process for a registered report.
 However, this pre-registration in AERA Open is not a public pre-registration because it is not accessible to the public.
 For authors interested in more information about public pre-registration, contact the AERA-ICPSR Research Data HUB at AERA-ICPSR-PEERS@aera.net.

 Submission and review processes for registered reports